Pylons/pyramid/docs/narr/traversal.rst

 #.
 The router creates a :term:`WebOb` request object based on the
     WSGI environment.

 #.
+The :term:`root factory` is called with the WSGI environment.
+It
+    returns a :term:`root` object.

+#.
 The router uses the WSGI environment's ``PATH_INFO`` variable to
     determine the path segments to traverse.
 The leading slash is stripped off ``PATH_INFO``, and the remaining path segments are